Summer pests and diseases

 Summer is a busy time of year in our gardens.
-The weather is very unpredictable during these months and can be extremely hot and dry or excessively wet.
+The weather is very unpredictable during these months and can be extremely hot and dry or excessively wet, making way for unwanted pests and diseases.

 Feed plants regularly in areas that receive a lot of rain as the nutrients can leach into the soil.
 In very hot and dry areas it is important not to feed with granular fertiliser rich in nitrogen as it may burn the plants; rather use an organic or organic-based fertiliser.